kasukur/auto-scale-ec2-using-sqs/README.md

 ---

-👉 Auto Scaling Group Tip: When you do not want to have instances running or for Disaster Recovery purposes or to save costs, you may set the following to **Zero**.
+👉 Auto Scaling Group Tip: When you do not want to have instances running or for Disaster Recovery purposes or to save costs, you may set the following inputs to **Zero**.
 - Desired Capacity: `0`
 - Minimum Capacity: `0`
 - Maximum Capacity: `0`